Our club donated ukuleles to the Maricopa library branches at Fairway and Bell Rec Centers. You can check them out for three weeks at a time.

-Mark uses Worth clear tenor with low G strings.
+Mark Baker likes Worth clear tenor with low G strings.

 Staples item 515621, called a booklift copyholder, also called a bookstand, sits on a table and is a convenient music stand alternative at home.
 According to one report, this is too lightweight to hold a book - works ok for a sheet of music.

-Mark recommends we use a metronome to practice songs at the tempo that we will use on Thursdays.
+Mark recommends we use a metronome to practice playing at a consistent tempo.

-Here is a partial list of our favorite songs and suggested tempo.
+Here is a list of about 60 familiar songs with suggested tempo.